 NUMEROUS OPTIONS ARE AVAILABLE IN 1031 EXCHANGES

-When a taxpayer elects to provide seller financing by carrying back a note (as consideration for the purchase of the relinquished property), there are basically two options for treatment of the note:
+When a taxpayer elects to provide seller financing by carrying back a note (as consideration for the purchase of the relinquished property), there are basically three options for treatment of the note:

 In option 1, the taxpayer is electing to take the installment note method pursuant to §453.
 The note is made payable to the taxpayer and is received by the taxpayer at the closing of the relinquished property sale.

-In option 2, the taxpayer has four different alternatives for attempting to use the note as part of the consideration for purchasing replacement property in a 1031 exchange.
-In order to avoid “constructive or actual receipt” by the taxpayer, the qualified intermediary is named as the beneficiary on the installment note.
+In option 3, the taxpayer has four different alternatives for attempting to use the note as part of the consideration for purchasing replacement property in a 1031 exchange.
+To avoid “constructive or actual receipt” by the taxpayer, the qualified intermediary is named as the beneficiary on the installment note.

 USE THE NOTE TOWARDS THE DOWN PAYMENT ON THE REPLACEMENT PROPERTY